JoshuaHockley/rpnhs/README.md

 ```

 #### Programming limitations
-With prog-commands it may be tempting to think of macros as commands that can be composed to build up complex programs.\
+With prog-commands it may be tempting to think of macros as functions that can be composed to build up complex programs.\
 However there is a barrier to this.
 Macros provide no 'scope', meaning all labels live in the same namespace.\
 Consider the `collatz` macro from before.
 Attempting to 'call' this macro twice in the same line has an unexpected result.
 ```